Opening the mysteries of drug actions, discovering new therapies, and developing new medicinal products

 Students interested in the interaction of chemical substance with biological systems will benefit from direct contact with faculty researchers.
 Studies in Pharmacology at the College of Medicine serve medical and graduate students, post-doctoral trainees and undergraduates.

-Learn more about Pharmacology as a Career sponsored by the American Society for Pharmacology & Experimental Therapeutics (ASPET).
+Learn more about Pharmacology as a Career at the American Society for Pharmacology & Experimental Therapeutics (ASPET).

-Learn more about careers for scientists from the Science Careers Site sponsored by the American Association for the Advancement of Science.
+Learn more about careers for scientists from the Science Careers Site at the American Association for the Advancement of Science.

 Graduate students and poster